GitHub-TC/EmpyrionTeleporter/README.md

 * /tt cleanup : remove all teleport connections to deleted structures (only Moderators can use it)
 * /tt private <SourceId> <TargetId> : set a private teleport location from the player current position relative to the source ID and target ID.
 Private means only that player can use this teleporter
 * /tt faction <SourceId> <TargetId> : set a faction teleport location from the player current position relative to the source ID and target ID.
 Faction means all of that faction can use this teleporter
+* /tt allies <SourceId> <TargetId> : set a faction/allies teleport location from the player current position relative to the source ID and target ID.
+Faction means all of that faction and allies can use this teleporter
 * /tt <SourceId> <TargetId> : public teleporter from current position

 Example: